mayankkumar28/Social-media-microservices/README.md

 ## Limitations

 - The api gateway is employing proxy to redirect requests to other microservices, which is suitable given the scale of this project.
-A more robust gateway is required for real-world projects.
+A more robust gateway and load balancer is required for real-world projects.
 - userId is currrently being considered as a unique string that identifies a user (generally email).
 There can be a check to verify the format of email-ids in future.
+- As the system scales, the speed and size of interactions service will be limited by array of likedContents and readContents.
+To solve this problem, we can change the schema of this service : {userId : String, contentId: String, isRead:Boolean, isLiked : Boolean}.